harness/developer-hub/docs/self-managed-enterprise-edition/introduction/smee-tutorials.md

 sidebar_position: 10
 ---

-In addition to the reference documentation, there are a several tutorials available.
+In addition to the reference documentation, there are several tutorials available.

 * [Configure an external cloud-based MongoDB](/tutorials/self-managed-enterprise-edition/use-an-external-mongodb-database/)
 * [Configure an external self-managed MongoDB](/tutorials/self-managed-enterprise-edition/use-an-external-self-managed-mongodb)